pinterest/l10nmessages/docs/docs/resource-bundle.md

 With Java 8, the library uses a similar logic as what became standard with Java 9.
 It tries to load the `properties` as `UTF-8` and fallbacks to `ISO-8859-1` in case of errors.
 With Java 9+, the JDK code is directly used.

+## Legacy language codes

+Hebrew, Indonesian and Yiddish have obsolet forms: `iw`, `in` and `ji` which respectively map to the new language codes: `he`, `id` and `yi`.

+`L10nMessages` will load data from either forms and that regardless of the tag used when the locale is created.

+More concretely, `properties` files can be named `Message_iw.properties` or `Messages_he.properties`, and the locale created with either `new Locale("iw")` or `new Locale("he")`, `L10nMessages` will adapt accordingly.

+This is similar to the behavior introduced by Java 17, but addresses issues with previous versions of Java that will only load the data for the old forms.

+For more context, before Java 17, Locale's constructor always converted those three language codes to their earlier, obsoleted forms.
+The `properties` files had to be named using the obsolete forms, and that regardless of the form used when creating the locale.
+In Java 17, the new forms are used by default.
+The `properties` files can use either form.
+If the default form is missing it will attempt to load the alternate form.

 ## Other ResourceBundle types